Master's Degree in Deaf Studies and Deaf Education

 Department of Deaf Studies and Deaf Education

-The Lamar University Master of Science in Deaf Studies and Deaf Education is perfect if you are an educator who wants to teach deaf and hard of hearing children.
+The Lamar University Master of Science in Deaf Education is perfect for those wanting to teach deaf and hard of hearing children.
 The coursework allows you to develop and incorporate foundational knowledge and theories of educational thought, including various epistemological frameworks, into your teaching practice.

 Career Paths